+SIGNATURE(S)

-S A VOTE FOR THE RATIFIC UNTING FIRM FOR THE FISCAL JSECOOPERS LLP AS OUR PROPOSAL 2: To ratify the selection by the Audit Committee of our Board of Directors of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2007.
-For AGAINST ABSTAIN DATED SIGNATURE(S) persons, each should sign. add their titles.
-If signer is as your name appears hereon.
-If the stock is registered in the names of two or more ald sign.
-Executors, administrators, trustees, guardians and attorneys-in-fact should signer is a corporation, please give full corporate name and have a duly authorized g title.
-If signer is a partnership, please sign in partnership name by authorized
+Please sign exactly as your name appears hereon.
+If the stock is registered in the names of two or more persons, each should sign.
+Executors, administrators, trustees, guardians and attorneys-in-fact should add their titles.
+If signer is a corporation, please give full corporate name and have a duly authorized officer sign, stating title.
+If signer is a partnership, please sign in partnership name by authorized person.